Definition of "Affidavit of Title"

 HomeSmart

-Generally speaking, an affidavit is a written statement or declaration, made under oath before a licensed individual, such as a notary public or even a Judge.
-You’ve probably heard the term on police and legal courtroom TV shows.
-In other terms, it’s a legal testimony the person swears by as the truth.
+Generally, an affidavit is a written statement or declaration made under oath before a licensed individual, such as a notary public or even a Judge.
+You've probably heard the term on police and legal courtroom TV shows.
+In other terms, it's a legal testimony the person swears by as the truth.

-Exclusions are sometimes given in an affidavit of title.
-For instance: a home seller can state that there is attached to the title still some owed mortgage, and he or she will pay it after closing.
-With this information, the home buyer can elect to pay no mind to it or tell the home seller he or she will only go through with the sale if the issue is fully resolved beforehand.
+Exclusions are an essential part of an affidavit of title.
+For instance, a home seller might state that some owed mortgage is still attached to the title, and they will pay it after closing.
+With this information, the home buyer can make an informed decision.
+Undeniably, it can be a double-edged sword.
+They can disregard it or assert that they will only proceed with the sale if the issue is resolved beforehand.
+This understanding empowers the home buyer in the transaction.

 Real Estate Tip: